-- What is something new you’ve learned in the past year given the social changes that have occurred within the U.S. and around the world (pandemic, racial inequality, health disparities, etc.)?
+- What is something new you’ve learned in the past two years given the social changes that have occurred within the U.S. and around the world (pandemic, racial inequality, health disparities, etc.)?

-- What is something you learned in the past year that has changed your outlook?
+- What is something you learned in the past two years that has changed your outlook?

-- What is something you have learned from someone else’s perspective in the past year?
+- What is something you have learned from someone else’s perspective in the past two years?

-After the deadline passes, the Honors faculty and staff will review the applications and decisions will be provided before the end of the semester.
+After the deadline passes, the Honors faculty and staff will review the applications and decisions will be provided before Winter 2023 course registration opens.

-Students interested in joining the Engineering Global Leadership (EGL) specialization of the Engineering Honors Program first need to apply and be accepted to the Engineering Honors Program through the method described on this page.
-Students interested in EGL must be accepted to the Engineering Honors Program and earn a cumulative GPA of 3.6 or higher at the end of the Fall term to be invited to interview for EGL in early January.
-Students who earn between a 3.4 and 3.59 cumulative GPA by the end of the fall term will be considered on a case-by-case basis to apply to EGL.
+Students interested in joining the Engineering Global Leadership (EGL) specialization of the Engineering Honors Program first need to apply and be accepted to the Engineering Honors Program through the method described above.
+Students interested in EGL must be accepted to the Engineering Honors Program and have a cumulative GPA of 3.6 or higher at the start of the Fall term to be invited to interview for EGL in November and December.
+Students who possess a cumulative GPA between 3.4 and 3.59 will be considered on a case-by-case basis to interview for EGL.

 251 Chrysler Center